 This 2016-2019 SSHRC-funded study addressed this gap by surveying 300 principals and vice-principals from across Canada and conducting in-depth interviews with 50 of these participants.
 Six key themes emerged from the study:

-Early results of the study have been published in the Canadian Journal of Education in the article, "School Principals and Students with Special Education Needs: Leading Inclusive Schools."
-Further results have been submitted for publication.
+Results of the study have been published in the Canadian Journal of Education in the article, "School Principals and Students with Special Education Needs: Leading Inclusive Schools."
 As well, eight case studies were developed from the results.
 These case studies were developed with the support of the Ontario College of Teachers and are being used in the professional learning of school principals in Ontario.

 This SSHRC-funded event brought 80 university faculty members, Indigenous Knowledge Keepers/Educators, school system administrators (e.g. superintendents and those responsible for professional learning of school principals), and representatives of government ministries, and professional educational associations together for a one-day conference.
 The conference was held on June 1, 2019, at the University of British Columbia (UBC), Vancouver, British Columbia.

 An overarching theme of the Intersectionalities in Leadership conference was: How can we foster the competencies of school principals to support students with special education needs in inclusive schools?